 Update after posting this

-So, right after I made THIS post, it turns out that Google thinks that I posted this post 5 hours prior.
+So, right after I made THIS post, it turns out that Google believes that I posted this post 5 hours prior.
 Take a look:

 Between the last post and this post, I changed the date/time on my laptop from PST to CST, as it was set for Pacific time from last week’s visit to Portland.
 However, I don’t think that Google would be using your own laptop’s time to show when something was posted.